OmarEl-Khashab/CloudingAI/README.md

 - **Self-Hosted Vector Store:** HuggingFaceBgeEmbeddings local embeddings models such as "all-MiniLM-L6-v2" or "all-mpnet-base-v2" for CPU usage stored on FAISS database locally.

+- **PDF with 100k+ words and complex tables and graphs:** 2024-conocophillips-proxy-statement.pdf

 - **Frontend:** A simple HTML/CSS interface that allows for an interactive user experience.

 ## Table of Contents